Nordic–Baltic–British Left Main Revascularisation Study - NOBLE

 - 30-day stroke: 0% vs. 0.7%, p = 0.04

 The results of this important trial indicate that PCI with a DES (88% biolimus) is inferior to CABG for clinical outcomes at 5 years following revascularization of unprotected left main lesions.
 Nonprocedural MI, stroke, and revascularization were higher with PCI.
 Thrombosis (stent vs. graft) rates were similar between the two arms.
 As expected, adverse clinical events were not uniformly distributed from a temporal standpoint between the two arms.
 The hazard was highest with CABG in the first 30 days, and clinical outcomes were somewhat better with PCI up to 30 days.
 However, this reversed between 30 days and 5 years, such that outcomes were inferior with PCI compared with CABG beyond this time frame.
-The results of this trial are in discordance with the larger EXCEL trial, which showed noninferiority between PCI and CABG for left main lesions.
+The results of this trial are in discordance with the larger EXCEL trial, which showed noninferiority between PCI and CABG for left main lesions, and generated a lot of recent controversy.

 The event rates in this trial are higher in the PCI arm than those noted in the EXCEL trial, despite enrolling a lower-risk population (80% stable angina, median SYNTAX score 22.5).
 It is unclear if this is due to the different stents used in the two trials – biolimus DES with biodegradable polymer in the NOBLE trial, and Xience durable polymer everolimus-eluting stents (EES) in the EXCEL trial, although in the NEXT and COMPARE II trials, clinical outcomes were generally similar between biolimus and EES.
 Differences between the two trials (and their differing conclusions) will need to be investigated further.